tyatharva/my-site/index.md

 # About Me

 Hello, my name is Atharva Tyagi!
 I'm a junior at Ridge High School in Basking Ridge, NJ.
 I'm passionate about the interesction between atmospheric science and machine learning.
-If I'm not preoccupied with getting xarray to do what I want it to or reading Tarbuck & Lutgens's _Earth Science_, you'll find me doing some sort of outdoor activity.
+If I'm not preoccupied with getting Xarray to do what I want it to or reading Tarbuck & Lutgens's _Earth Science_, you'll find me doing some sort of outdoor activity.

 * * *